 A hard working, conscientious husband and father was taught that he should let others serve him and neglect his duties; a loving mother was taught that she had to use excessive discipline to help her children be ready for heaven; a successful entrepreneur was taught that he was an impotent Christian.

 Insecurity and fears were propagated.
 The way to be ready for heaven was to live through boot camp now.
-Members were taught to welcome many exhortations because, “If you deal with all these issues now, you will be ready to meet God then”.
+Members were taught to welcome many exhortations and consequences because, “If you deal with all these issues now, you will be ready to meet God then”.

 This low view of others was a key tool of the leaders, to break down the personality of members and then trap them in a negative identity.
 Members became dependent on the leaders and the cult for their existence.
 Satan would love to keep Assembly members trapped forever in a negative identity and keep them from living life to the fullest, enjoying God as the people they were created to be.